peter hanson's field guide to interesting film

 Scheider, Roy.
 Actor, 1932-2008.
 Scheider had a sly way of easing into choice dialogue, tossing off the first few syllables and then sloping up to a punchy climax, that always wowed me.
 (Say it with me: “I think you’re gonna need a bigger boat.”)
 What made the approach so wonderful is that by the time Scheider finished interpreting a bon mot, he’d snuck in a concise portrait of a character’s emotional state, often adding a nuance that complicated an already rich portrayal.
 Not every project gave the New Jersey native room to conjure his particular magic; his career got off to a slow start and his final years onscreen were filled with roles beneath his stature.
 But the lean athlete with the perpetual nut-brown tan spent the 1970s delivering taut portrayals infused with streetwise authority, and sporadically thereafter, juicy roles allowed Scheider to flex his dramatic muscles.
 Beyond “Jaws” (1975) and “All That Jazz” (1979), it’s hard to find a truly great movie in which he has top billing, but he appeared in plenty of enjoyable popcorn flicks, from 1973’s “The Seven-Ups” to the ’80s trifecta of “Blue Thunder” (1983), “2010: The Year We Make Contact” (1984), and “52 Pick-Up” (1986).
 Each of these romps showcased Scheider’s suave demeanor and his engrossing slow burns to memorable effect.
 And of course Scheider lent leading-man power to key supporting roles in many strong films: Think “The French Connection” (1971) and “Marathon Man” (1976) from back in the day, or “The Rainmaker” (1997) and “RKO 281” (1999) in the later years.
 By all accounts hamstrung professionally by a falling-out with Universal’s Lew Wasserman in the late ’70s that all but erased him from the A-list, Scheider was a survivor who retained his dignity in even the schlockiest of projects.
 Luckily, it’s the great work that eulogists remembered when he succumbed to cancer at the age of 75.

 Schrader, Paul.
 Writer-director, b.
 1946.
 A personal hero of mine because of his journey from Michigan to movie criticism to screenwriting and, finally, to a career helming depressing movies, Schrader boasts one of the strongest authorial voices of the New Hollywood crowd.
 In tandem with securing iconic status by writing or cowriting Martin Scorsese's "Taxi Driver" (1976), "Raging Bull" (1980), and "The Last Temptation of Christ" (1988), Schrader established himself as a director of contemplative, usually disturbing dramas.
 Although his most notorious movies explore darkly sexual themes, such as pornography in "Hardcore" (1979) and sexual addiction in "Auto Focus" (2002), perhaps his most accomplished directorial endeavors are "Mishima: A Life in Four Chapters" (1985) and "Affliction" (1997).
 The former is a hypnotic exploration of the tumultuous life and spectacular death of Japanese writer Yukio Mishima that features one of Philip Glass' finest movie scores.
 The latter is a gritty rumination on familial violence featuring a career-capping performance by James Coburn.
 Notable for his ability to rebound from misfires, Schrader endured an ugly public squabble with Warner Bros. regarding "Dominion: Prequel to the Exorcist" (2005), a horror outing the studio found so horrifying (in the wrong way) that Finnish actionmeister Renny Harlin was hired to reshoot nearly the entire film.
 Shrader's version eventually saw daylight, but remains a footnote to his impressive career.
+Redemption arrived several years later with "First Reformed" (2018), a scathing meditation on climate change, depression, religion and other heavy themes that may well be the finest (and most unrelenting) movie Schrader has ever made.
 Incidentally, Schrader is among the most articulate speakers in overviews of the New Hollywood era, offering exceptional pith in the fab documentary "A Decade Under the Influence" (2003).

 Scott, George C. Dynamo, 1927-1999.
 As notorious for his disdain of the Academy Awards as he was revered for the titanic power of his performances, Scott presented a unique screen image.
 Built like a bear and prone to punctuating his performances with vituperative outbursts, Scott also displayed tremendous verbal dexterity and moments of poignant quietude.
 A living embodiment of the struggle between man’s violent and creative impulses, the ex-Marine from Virginia made his name in the ’50s doing stage work and early TV.
 His breakthrough role, as a prosecutor in 1959’s “Anatomy of a Murder,” earned him an Oscar nomination that prompted him to say he wouldn’t accept the award if he won.
 As his stature grew—another nom for 1961’s “The Hustler,” jaw-dropping performances like his comedic turn as a nutjob general in 1964’s “Dr. Strangelove”—a showdown with the Academy became inevitable.
 It finally happened when he won Best Actor for 1970’s “Patton” and declined the statuette.
 The iconoclastic gesture was very much in the spirit of his lauded performance, because Scott charged through “Patton” like a force of nature, incarnating every grandiose contradiction in the persona of real-life warhorse Gen. George S. Patton Jr. The actor contributed his soulful bluster to several offbeat ’70s pictures, including the Paddy Chayefsky-penned satire “The Hospital” and the James Goldman-written oddity “They Might Be Giants” (both 1971).
 The quality and size of Scott’s movies started to wane in the ’80s, as his alcoholism and violent temper took a toll, and some of his strongest roles in the period were echoes of past glories.
 In 1981’s “Taps,” he echoes Patton as a soldier reduced to teaching cadets, and he reprised his most famous role in the 1986 telefilm “The Last Days of Patton.”
 The nadir of the later years may well have been 1984’s Stephen King horror show “Firestarter,” in which Scott was inexplicably cast as a Native American.
 The late ’90s found Scott retracing his earliest professional steps by returning to TV drama, only as a grand old master instead of a hungry young comer.
 His last role, fittingly enough, was as a passionate orator defending a controversial viewpoint in the 1999 telefilm “Inherit the Wind.”